-In addition to the committees composed of Board members, the Company has a Nomination Committee which, deviating from the recommendation of the Corporate Governance Code, can also include persons other than members of the Board.
-The Company considers the exception justified in view of the Company's ownership structure and the potential for flexibility when preparing for the election of the Board members.
+In addition to the committees composed of Board members, the Company has a Nomination Committee which, departing from the recommendation of the Corporate Governance Code, can also include persons other than members of the Board.
+The reasons for departing from the Code are explained in chapter '1 General principles' of this Statement.
 The majority of the members of the Committee shall be independent of the Company in the manner described in the Finnish Corporate Governance Code.

-According to the Nomination Committee's charter, the members of the committee are appointed by the Board annually for a term ending when the Board has elected the next Nomination Committee.
+According to the Nomination Committee's charter, the members and the chairman of the committee are appointed by the Board annually.
 For the appointments, the Board shall hear the views of the largest shareholders in the shareholder register by the number of votes about the composition of the committee.
 The hearing takes place at a meeting to which the twenty (20) largest registered shareholders by the number of votes shall be invited.
 Shareholders not entitled to participate in General Meetings on the basis of their shareholdings are, however, disregarded in calculating the largest shareholders.
+The term of office of the members ends when the Board has elected the next Nomination Committee.